Quantumult X

 For web developers and power users who require advanced network debugging, traffic manipulation, and customizable proxy management on iOS.

-Quantumult X is a challenged utilities app that is a paid app.
-With a 3.8/5 rating from 1.6K reviews, it faces significant user friction.
-Users particularly appreciate core functionality, though lack of protocol support remains a common concern.
+Quantumult X is an established utilities app that is a paid app.
+With a 3.8/5 rating from 1.7K reviews, it shows polarized user reception.

 What is Quantumult X?